Giacomo Casanova: Early career in Italy and abroad

-Scandals tainted Casanova's short church career.
-After his grandmother's death, Casanova entered a seminary for a short while, but soon his indebtedness landed him in prison for the first time.
+Scandals tainted Casanova's brief church career.
+After his grandmother's death, Casanova entered a seminary for a short while, but was thrown out after being discovered in bed with a fellow seminarian.
+Soon his indebtedness landed him in prison for the first time.
 An attempt by his mother to secure him a position with Bishop Bernardo de Bernardis was rejected by Casanova after a very brief trial of conditions in the bishop's Calabrian see.
 Instead, he found employment as a scribe with the powerful Cardinal Acquaviva in Rome.
 On meeting Pope Benedict XIV, Casanova boldly asked for a dispensation to read the "forbidden books" and from eating fish (which he claimed inflamed his eyes).
 He also composed love letters for another cardinal.
 When Casanova became the scapegoat for a scandal involving a local pair of star-crossed lovers, Cardinal Acquaviva dismissed Casanova, thanking him for his sacrifice, but effectively ending his church career.

 In search of a new profession, Casanova bought a commission to become a military officer for the Republic of Venice.
 His first step was to look the part:

 He joined a Venetian regiment at Corfu, his stay being broken by a brief trip to Constantinople, ostensibly to deliver a letter from his former master the Cardinal.
 Finding his advancement too slow and his duty boring, he managed to lose most of his pay playing faro.
 Casanova soon abandoned his military career and returned to Venice.